Getting Started with Conda at HPCC

 Introduction

-It is often useful to set up a fully customized set of software packages including Python and many other items of utility software in your account through installation of the Miniforge package manager.
-For a variety of reasons including speed and to avoid potentially restrictive terms of service, we recommend transitioning from Anaconda, Inc. tools such Anaconda and Miniconda to use of Miniforge for a more streamlined and community-focused package management experience.
+It is often useful to set up a fully customized set of software packages including Python and many other items of utility software in your account through installation of the MiniForge package manager.
+For a variety of reasons including speed and to avoid potentially restrictive terms of service, we recommend transitioning from Anaconda, Inc. tools such Anaconda and Miniconda to use of MiniForge for a more streamlined and community-focused package management experience.
 While Anaconda provides a comprehensive suite of tools, it often relies on outdated default channels that can limit efficiency.
-Miniforge emphasizes the conda-forge channel, offering access to a broader range of up-to-date packages without the complexities of commercial licensing.
-It also includes the mamba libraries and internal toolset, which is usually faster and more reliable than the older Conda and Miniconsa tools.
-This guide highlights the benefits of making this switch and provides clear steps for installing and configuring Miniforge effectively.
+MiniForge starts with the community-suppored and free conda-forge channel, offering access to a broad range of up-to-date packages without the complexities of commercial licensing.
+It also includes the mamba libraries and internal toolset, which is usually faster and more reliable than the older Conda and Miniconda tools.
+This guide highlights the benefits of making this switch and provides clear steps for installing and configuring MiniForge effectively.

 Table of Contents